 As host of Entertainment Tonight Canada, the nation’s entertainment powerhouse, Cheryl Hickey greets over half a million loyal viewers each night as she delivers breaking news coverage, in-depth profiles and behind-the-scenes exclusives.
 Between hosting ET Canada, supporting several children’s charities, and winning some of Canada’s most prominent media awards, Cheryl is an expert in balancing life as a working mom, entrepreneur, dedicated wife, and mother of her two kids, Jaxson and Nyla.
 But where did her journey to becoming one of the most recognizable faces in Canada begin?
 You might be surprised.

-Meet Cheryl Hickey when she hosts the 25th Annual RBC Canadian Women Entrepreneur Awards on November 22 — tickets available now!
+Meet Cheryl Hickey when she hosts the red carpet at the 25th Annual RBC Canadian Women Entrepreneur Awards on November 22 — tickets available now!

-My first job ever was… A mannequin at a closing store in a mall.
-I would put on an outfit and then stand in the mall like as a mannequin for twenty minutes.
-And all my friends would stand there and try and make me laugh.
+My first job ever was… A mannequin at a clothing store.
+I would put on an outfit and then stand in the window display for twenty minutes.
+My friends would come by and try to make me laugh.

 I chose my career path because… My dad said, “You know you can make money talking, right?”
 I was always talking and very inquisitive, so he suggested we go check out the local cable station and I was fascinated by all the different jobs.
 I volunteered one year and fell in love with media and everything you could do with it.
 I was kind of hooked immediately!